 * * *

 Anyhow—let's try to make something enjoyable out of all the heaviness of life and death and love and failure and fear and regret that we all go through.
 Talk with me about normal stuff.
 Ask me fun questions.
 I'll say some crazy shit because I'm old.
 Kids will think I'm out of touch with modern times.
 I love it.
 Let's do it.

-This new group of singles, a preview of her forthcoming album, marks a pivotal moment for Alina.
-On her debut EP, Live Undone, released February 2016 on New Professor, she used a bedroom electro-pop palette to write through the devastating breakup of her old band and her relationship.
-But Alina's new material looks to the future, both lyrically and musically.
+She recently released a group of singles, a preview of her forthcoming album, on New Professor Music.
 Collaborating with producer and composer Theo Karon (Robert Gomez, Cross Record, Idlewild, Liphemra), she has vastly expanded the scope and ambition of her work, drawing new influence from experimental synthesis, electronics, and the classical avant-garde.
 As her lyrics explore and challenge the darkness within and without, startling and complex textures drawn from acoustic instruments mesh seamlessly with experiments in timbre and tone to form a body of work that is both direct and intricate.

 Grimy Goods hailed her recent residency at The Bootleg Theater as a performance that "permanently raised the bar for all bar performances in the city of Los Angeles" and stated that she has the "rare potential to become one of this city’s landmark artists before the end of the decade."
 She was also listed as one of 20 Bands to Watch in 2017 by Buzzbands.la.